emanuelefavero/typescript-backend-guide/README.md

-# Typescript Backend Syntax GUIDE
+# Typescript Backend GUIDE

-This repo is a syntax guide for using Typescript in the backend
+This repo is a guide for using Typescript in the backend

 - Usually when using Typescript we use es6 syntax for imports: